 "Any more thoughts about your immediate plans?"
 Lin asked.

 Asami shook her head.
 "I might stay with Master Katara.
 I could use some time to clear my head.
 It's so cold here, though."

 "While you're thinking about things, consider spending some time in the Fire Nation," Lin said.
-"I could arrange for you to stay with the Fire Lord, and spirits only know how many clever inventions were created by the Fire Nation.
+"I could arrange for you to stay with the Fire Lord, and goodness knows there are a lot of clever inventors in the Fire Nation.
 You could even meet General Azula in person, if you got along well enough with her consort, Ty Lee.
 And Ty Lee is the easiest person in the world to get along with."

 "Really?"
 Asami asked.
 "You'd put in a good word for me with the Fire Lord herself?"